chrisamiller/copyCat/README.md

-BB0;95;cThe copyCat package for R can detect somatic copy number aberrations by measuring the depth of coverage obtained by massively parallel sequencing of the genome.
+The copyCat package for R can detect somatic copy number aberrations by measuring the depth of coverage obtained by massively parallel sequencing of the genome.
 It achiev0;95;ces higher accuracy than many other packages, and runs faster by utilizing multi-core architectures to parallelize the processing of these large data sets.

-copyCat generally takes in paired samples (tumor and normal) and can utilize mutation frequency information from samtools to help correct for purity and ploidy.
+copyCat takes in paired samples (tumor and normal) and can utilize mutation frequency information from samtools to help correct for purity and ploidy.
 This package also includes a method for effectively increasing the resolution obtained from low-coverage experiments by utilizing breakpoint information from paired end sequencing to do positional refinement.
 It's primary input comes from running bam-window (https://github.com/genome-vendor/bam-window) on the tumor and normal bam files.

 #Installation